 Why is the basal body temperature method used?

-People use this method to determine a woman’s most fertile days of the month.
-Some women who want to get pregnant measure basal body temperature to identify the best days of the month to have sex.
-Women trying to avoid pregnancy may use it to know which days they should avoid having sex.
+People use this method to determine the fertile days of their menstrual cycle (or which days they’re more likely to get pregnant).
+Some people use BBT to identify the best days of the month to have sex because they want to get pregnant.
+People trying to avoid pregnancy may use it to know which days they should avoid having sex.

 To use the basal body temperature method:

 - Make sure you have a thermometer that measures temperatures to at least one-tenth (or two decimal places) of a degree.
 Look for a thermometer that says basal temperature on the packaging.

 - Take your basal temperature as soon as you wake up.
 Keep your thermometer next to your bed.
 Take your temperature before you even stand up.

 - Take your temperature at the same time.
 You should take your BBT at about the same time each morning.
 For example, if you wake up at 6 a.m. during the week, but sleep until 8 a.m. on weekends, your results won’t be as accurate.